Elevation: 11,598 ft

 South Ridge by Derek Percoski

-On Wednesday Daniel Todd and I climbed The Riddler via the south ridge.
-It’s possible that Wes Collins took this route already (see photo 1).
-Not sure if he made it to Big Boy and if so did he climb down Riddler’s south ridge?
-After traversing from Diamond and ascending the north ridge, that would have been small potatoes for him.
-The south ridge might be the easiest way to climb that mountain.
+On Wednesday, Daniel Todd and I climbed The Riddler via the South Ridge.
+It’s possible that Wes Collins took this route already (see Photo #1).
+Not sure if he made it to Big Boy Peak and, if so, did he climb down The Riddler’s South Ridge?
+After traversing from Diamond Peak and ascending the North Ridge, that would have been small potatoes for him.
+The South Ridge might be the easiest way to climb that mountain.
 Eventually someone will do both and make a comparison.
 I’d still like to do Baugher’s route someday, since I feel like I’m missing out on an adventure there.

 I’ll give you a little backstory since I figure you’d be interested.
-The plan was to start in Bunting Canyon, climb Shoshone John, then Big Boy, then drop down to Baugher’s route on The Riddler.
-As we descended Big Boy it looked like we could stay higher, then either traverse into Baugher’s route or possibly climb the left side of the face.
-After skirting around an impassable section of the south ridge, we noticed our best option was probably to gain the south ridge again.
-From a distance it didn’t look doable, but from a distance nothing on The Riddler looks doable!
+The plan was to start in Bunting Canyon, climb Shoshone John Peak, then Big Boy Peak, then drop down to Baugher’s route on The Riddler.
+As we descended Big Boy Peak, it looked like we could stay higher, then either traverse into Baugher’s route or possibly climb the left side of the face.
+After skirting around an impassable section of the South Ridge, we noticed our best option was probably to gain the South Ridge again.
+From a distance, it didn’t look doable.
+But, from a distance, nothing on The Riddler looks doable!